RedPointGlobal/redpoint-rpi/docs/loganalyzer-ops.md

 Each cluster card carries a coloured pill of the form `555× HIGH`:

-- The number is the **hit count** for this cluster's signature in the current cycle's lookback window.
+- The number is the **hit count** for this error type in the current cycle's lookback window.
-- The `×` is a multiplication sign, read as "times". `555×` means the signature fired 555 times.
+- The `×` is a multiplication sign, read as "times". `555×` means the error fired 555 times.
 - The bucket label and the card colour come from the count:

 | Count range | Bucket | Pill colour | Card rail colour |